ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/features.md

 - A Libp2p event bus for processing updates like these.
 - A new DHT protocol version.
 New DHT nodes will not admit old DHT nodes into their routing tables.
 Old DHT nodes will still be able to issue queries against the new DHT, but they won't be queried or referred by new DHT nodes.
 This way, old, potentially unreachable nodes with bad routing tables won't pollute the new DHT.

 There is a significant downside to this approach, however.
 Nodes behind VPNs, offline LANs, etc. are not publicly reachable.
 To address this issue, Go-IPFS 0.5.0 will run two DHTs: one for private networks and one for the public internet.
 Every node will participate in a LAN DHT and a public WAN DHT.
+See [Dual DHT](dual-dht) for more details.

+#### Dual DHT

+All IPFS nodes will now run two DHTs: one for the public internet WAN, and one for their local network LAN.

+1. When connected to the public internet, IPFS will use both DHTs for finding peers, content, and IPNS records.
+Nodes only publish provider and IPNS records to the WAN DHT to avoid flooding the local network.
+2. When not connected to the public internet, nodes publish provider and IPNS records to the LAN DHT.

+This feature should not have any noticeable impact on Go-IPFS, performance, or otherwise.
+Everything should continue to work in all the currently supported network configurations: VPNs, disconnected LANs, public internet, etc.

 #### Query Logic